Disclosure - If you buy something via our link, we may earn a commission with no additional expense to you.

 With 130mm of aperture, you can start to see details in the brighter galaxies under dark skies, and watch shadow transits of Jupiter’s moons.
 You’ll also be able to begin resolving the brighter globular clusters into individual stars and see details on Mars when it is close to Earth.

-The 130P comes with two eyepieces, 25mm and 10mm Plossls providing 26x and 65x.
+The 130P comes with two eyepieces, 25mm and 10mm 3 3-element oculars providing 26x and 65x.
 As with most telescopes, you will probably want to expand your eyepiece collection particularly for higher magnifications on steady nights for viewing the Moon, planets, and close double stars.
-The Sky-Watcher 130P blows its competitors away with or without the preferred eyepiece.
+A collimation tool is also included for the sharpest possible views.

 • 150mm aperture allows for serious viewing of deep-sky objects